What is the SYRA?

 What are the Missions and Goals?

-The mission of the SuperYacht Racing Association is to enhance the enjoyment of super yacht owners by taking all available steps to ensure safe racing and fair competition.
-In doing so the association will endeavor to:
+The mission of the SuperYacht Racing Association is to enhance the enjoyment of super yacht owners by pursuing all possible measures to ensure safe and fair racing along with meaningful competition.
+In doing so the SYRA will endeavor to:

 How was SYRA formed?